-General Education Mission
+General Education Mission and Philosophy

-The mission of general education at STI is to complement technical programs by providing courses which broaden knowledge, skills and attitudes for successful employment and personal success.
+The mission of general education at Southeast is to complement the technical programs by providing courses which broaden knowledge, skills, and attitudes for successful employment and personal success.
 A core of courses is designed to provide practical application of competencies.
-General education represents an integral part of the programs which lead to Associate in Applied Science degrees.
+General education functions as an integral part of the programs which lead to diplomas and degrees.